abhidtu/altrusian/README.md

 altrusian with the power of its high level object oriented abstraction and built in methods can make solving competitive programming questions a bliss.

-List of Algorithms and data-structures iplemented :
+List of Algorithms and data-structures implemented :

 #####1> linked lists